Monad chain is now live on Chainstack! Get reliable Monad Mainnet and Testnet RPC endpoints. Learn more

 The “Finalized” commitment level offers the highest level of certainty for a transaction on the Solana blockchain.
 A transaction is considered “Finalized” when it is included in a block that has been confirmed by a supermajority of the stake, and at least 31 additional confirmed blocks have been built on top of it.
 Here are the key characteristics of the “Finalized” commitment level:

-How to choose the right Solana transaction commitment level?
+How to select the right Solana transaction commitment level?

 When developing applications on Solana, selecting the appropriate commitment level based on your specific use case is crucial.
-Here are some guidelines to help you make the right choice:
+Along with selecting the top Solana RPC provider, such as Chainstack, here are some guidelines to help you make the right choice of commitment levels:

-- For transactions that require a higher level of assurance, such as financial transactions, the “Confirmed” commitment level is recommended.
-This level provides assurance that the transaction is on the majority fork and is unlikely to be reversed, as it has been voted on by a supermajority of the network’s stake.
+• For transactions that require a higher level of assurance, such as financial transactions, the “Confirmed” commitment level is recommended.
+This level assures that the transaction is on the majority fork and is unlikely to be reversed, as it has been voted on by a supermajority of the network’s stake.
 Typically, this commitment level is recommended for the majority of use cases, as it reduces block hash expirations and dropped transactions.

 Remember, the key to successful application development on Solana lies in understanding these commitment levels and leveraging them effectively to ensure the reliability and security of your transactions.